 In this sense, a child born during the continuance of a marriage or within 280 days of its dissolution shall be conclusively presumed to be legitimate.

 The conclusion is that the Question of law and the Question of fact is different.
-The question of law is whose answer is already prescribed by rule of law while the Question of fact is whose answer is not prescribed by the rule of law.
+The question of law is whose answer is already prescribed by the rule of law while the Question of fact is whose answer is not prescribed by the rule of law.

 Frequently Asked Questions (FAQs)